Office: McElhaney Hall, Room 213-E

 Economic Development, Econometrics, Environmental Economics, International Economics, International Finance, International Trade, Macroeconomics, Mathematical Economics, and Monetary Economics.

-Yaya Sissoko is an associate professor of economics.
+Yaya Sissoko is a professor of economics.
 He has been a member of the Department of Economics since 2005.
 Sissoko received the People Award (2008) from the African American Cultural Center and served as a member of the board of directors of

 AACC for 10 years.
 He is the faculty advisor for both the Pan-African Student Association and the IUP Soccer Club and is a member of both the Pan-African Studies and the Asian Studies programs.
 His fields of interest are economic development, monetary